Last Updated on 17 March 2025 by Cycloscope

 Just outside Kota Kinabalu, the road (road 500) is suddenly in a nice countryside, following a small stream where we can bathe, it’s 40 Celsius, as always in Borneo.

-Around 12km out of town the road begins to go slightly uphill, becoming steeper at km20 and really steep at km25.
-There are almost no places to camp, we pitch our tent after 5 more km, between a few dragon fruit plants along the road, careful not to touch the spikes.
+There are almost no places to camp, so we pitch our tent after 5 more km, between a few dragon fruit plants along the road, careful not to touch the spikes.
 No places to eat or shops in this area either.

 The next stretch is hell, a constant climb of 20km with an average gradient of 14%, but it’s also where the landscape really becomes interesting, with hills covered with jungle all around.
-Here’s the one and only restaurant on this side of the mountain, miss it and you’ll starve until the peak.

-Reaching the highest point at 1,800msl is certainly an achievement, but you won’t be rewarded with any signpost indicating the pass.
-Don’t be fooled by the first downhill, it’s just a few hundred meters long, there is still a soft uphill stretch of 2km.
-Then the real downhill begins.
-It can be pretty chilly up here, especially when raining, we indeed caught a cold.
+Don’t be fooled by the first downhill, it’s just a few hundred meters long.
+There is still a soft uphill stretch of 2km.
+Then, the real downhill begins.
+It can be pretty chilly up here, especially when it rains, and we indeed caught a cold.

-Some few kilometers after the downhill begins, there’s a hotel (I recall around 30 USD per night), a small shop, and a restaurant, a little further is the Rafflesia center, which was closed (we later managed to see a Rafflesia at Gunung Gading national park in Sarawak).
+Some few kilometers after the downhill begins, there’s a hotel (I recall around 30 USD per night), a small shop, and a restaurant; a little further is the Rafflesia center, which was closed (we later managed to see a Rafflesia at Gunung Gading National Park in Sarawak).

 Still, 13 more km of steep downhill to reach the town of Tambunan, where there’s a supermarket.
 We crossed the Crocker!